home-assistant/developers.home-assistant/docs/entity_index.md

 ### `async_added_to_hass()`

 Called when an entity has their entity_id and hass object assigned, before it is written to the state machine for the first time.
-Example uses: restore the state or subscribe to updates.
+Example uses: restore the state, subscribe to updates or set callback/dispatch function/listener.

 ### `async_will_remove_from_hass()`